tsnellgrove/dark_castle3/doc/to_do.md

 		- IDEA: deal with curse words
 		- IDEA some tactical fixes
 		- IDEA: a few new cmds
-	- DONE: document zil capabilities that are out of scope to this cleesh update
+	- DONE: document zil capabilities that are out of scope to this cleesh branch
 		- EX: most multiples (inclulding use of "and")
 		- EX: orphanned ambiguous command completion
 		- EX: "then" and "." as command queue indicators